justinvh/Markdown-LaTeX/README.markdown

 A cache file (latex.cache) is used to store all expressions and their base64 counterparts.
 This is to prevent latex from being run each time.

-## Issues
-If you screw up the LaTeX in the document, chances are you are going to get a funny output or even nothing at all.
-This is due to the way LaTeX handles errors.
-For the most part hitting "q" at a broken terminal and then consulting the resulting logfile is your best bet for sanity.

 ----

 ## Thanks to: